Black History Month

 “Black History Month takes place every October and we are proud to be supporting it.
 We want USW to be an inclusive community - one where everyone is welcomed and is valued.

-"Black History Month is an opportunity to recognise the heritage and culture, contribution and achievements of our Black and Black heritage students, colleagues, alumni, and our wider USW community.
+"Black History Month is an opportunity to celebrate, share, and recognise the heritage and culture, contribution, and achievements of our Black and Black heritage students, colleagues, alumni, and our wider USW community.

 "It is also an opportunity to discuss the ways that we can all gain a greater knowledge and understanding in order to foster at USW an inclusive and anti-racist environment.”

-Vida Greaux, Chair of the BME Staff Network and William Callaway, Chair of the Equality and Diversity Steering Group
+Vida Greaux, Chair of the BME Staff Network, William Callaway, Chair of the Equality and Diversity Steering Group, and Richie Turner, Chair of the Race, Religion and Belief Equality Subgroup

 Research at USW

-Florence Ayisi is Professor of International Documentary Film at USW where she teaches documentary film and engages in research through film.
+Prof Ayisi teaches documentary film and engages in research through film.
 Her films have won numerous prestigious international awards and are screened all over the world.

 Professor Florence Ayisi started making films as a way of shining a spotlight on stories from her home country of Cameroon, challenging stereotypes and decolonising ideas about Africa by focusing on the positives to bring fresh perspectives and changes in societal attitudes.